-The Seattle Office of Arts & Culture (ARTS) oversees the city's public art program, cultural partnerships grant programs, the Langston Hughes Performing Arts Institute , and The Creative Advantage initiative in the effort to foster a city driven by creativity that provides the opportunity for everyone to engage in diverse arts and cultural experiences.
-All work of the office is approached through a social justice lens and is informed by the city's Race and Social Justice Initiative , an effort to realize the vision of racial equity.
+The Seattle Office of Arts & Culture (ARTS) manages the city's public art program, cultural partnerships grant programs, the Langston Hughes Performing Arts Institute, and The Creative Advantage initiative in the effort to foster a city driven by creativity that provides the opportunity for everyone to engage in diverse arts and cultural experiences.
+In alignment with the City's Race and Social Justice Initiative, we work to eliminate institutional racism in our programs, policies and practices.
 The Office is supported by the 16-member Seattle Arts Commission, citizen volunteers appointed by the mayor and City Council.

 For more information on the history of the Seattle Office of Arts & Culture visit HistoryLink.org .